yesabhishek/explained/src/content/docs/cool-guides/svelte.md

 Please read the official svelekit documentation for more info.

-If you found any challenges in the way or there are any issues/queries, please feel free to raise an issue in this [pegasi](https://github.com/yesabhishek/pegasi/issues).
+If you found any challenges in the way or there are any issues/queries, please feel free to raise an issue in this [Nerd Nuggets](https://github.com/yesabhishek/Nerd Nuggets/issues).